abbreviatedman/todate/README.md

   * Then append that `li` to your ol like always and you're good to go!
 Our css will take care of the layout, though feel free to tinker with it.
 Or redo it entirely!
 * Now let's write a function that prints all our todos out to the dom.
 Remember to pass in both the name *and* the date.
 Our single-todo-printing function is expecting them!
 * Once you have both those functions, call the list-printing one and see if it displays our hard-coded data to the dom.
 If so, congrats!
 * Now write a helper function that will add one todo to our data.
-It should take in a task name and add it to our todos, along with a `false` value for its completeness (it's not done if it was just added!) and the result of a call to our helper function `getCurrentDateAndTime` for its date.
+It should take in a task name *and a date* and add it to our todos, along with a `false` value for its completeness (it's not done if it was just added!).
 * Next is a nice helper function to *remove* a todo from our data, given a specific index.
 Don't forget to remove it from other arrays if you're storing them that way!
-*
 * Now our function for actually taking user input and making a task out of it.
 It should be pretty easy given our helper functions:
   * Grab the user's input.
+  * Make a new date, so that we put the same date in our data and on the dom.
   * Call your function to add that task to our data.
   * And call your function to print one task to the dom.
   * Add an event listener to run that whole thing when the user presses ADD, and try it out!